mrtnzlml-archive/connector-frontend/README.md

 * [#411](https://github.com/facebookincubator/create-react-app/issues/411)

 Create React App will add decorator support when the specification advances to a stable stage.

-## Integrating with a Node Backend

-Check out [this tutorial](https://www.fullstackreact.com/articles/using-create-react-app-with-a-server/) for instructions on integrating an app with a Node backend running on another port, and using `fetch()` to access it.
-You can find the companion GitHub repository [here](https://github.com/fullstackreact/food-lookup-demo).

 ## Proxying API Requests in Development